Books about Mental Illness & Mental Health

 Nine Perfect Strangers by Liane Moriarty

 Let me start off by saying, this is no Big Little Lies.
-I love Moriarty when her works are based more in events that could actually happen – My Husband’s Secret and Big Little Lies remain great books on my list.
+I love Moriarty when her works are based more on events that could actually happen – My Husband’s Secret and Big Little Lies remain great contemporary fiction books on my list.

 This story about nine strangers at a health retreat had an incredible start and then got insanely far-fetched.
 Mind you, I enjoyed it immensely, but you need to go in knowing that it’s an enjoyable read but nothing more.